Jan-Fishan Khan: Sufi connection

-According to his descendant Idries Shah's obituary, as well as being an Afghan warlord, Jan-Fishan Khan was also a Sufi sage.
+According to his descendant Idries Shah's obituary, as well as being an Afghan noble chieftain, Jan-Fishan Khan was also a Sufi sage.

 Statements attributed to Jan-Fishan Khan by Idries Shah in his books on Sufism include: "The candle is not there to illuminate itself", "You may follow one stream.
 Realize that it leads to the Ocean.
 Do not mistake the stream for the Ocean" and "The visible places of Sufi study are like lamps in the dark.
 The inner places are like the Sun in the sky.
 The lamp illuminates an area for a time.
 The sun abolishes the dark".
 Khan also features in several teaching stories and some didactic passages in these books.

 Descendants

 After Jan-Fishan Khan's death in 1864, his three sons succeeded him as Nawab, the last being Saiyid Ahmad Shah, who succeeded in 1882.

-Jan-Fishan Khan has a number of notable descendants, including his great-grandson, the author and diplomat the Sirdar Ikbal Ali Shah who married the author and traveller Saira Elizabeth Luiza Shah; great-great-grandchildren: the authors and Sufi teachers Idries Shah and Omar Ali-Shah and the storyteller Amina Shah; and great-great-great-grandchildren: the author and filmmaker Tahir Shah; the author, reporter and documentary filmmaker Saira Shah, and Safia Nafisa Shah, Tahir's twin sister, who edited the book Afghan Caravan.
-Omar Ali-Shah's son, Arif Ali-Shah is a filmmaker and has led Sufi study groups.
+Jan-Fishan Khan has a number of notable descendants, including his great-grandson, the author and diplomat the Sirdar Ikbal Ali Shah who married the author and traveller Saira Elizabeth Luiza Shah; great-great-grandchildren: the authors and Sufi teachers Idries Shah, and Omar Ali-Shah, the storyteller Amina Shah, retired Indian Army general Zameer Uddin Shah and actor Naseeruddin Shah; and great-great-great-grandchildren: the author and filmmaker Tahir Shah, his twin sister Safia Nafisa Shah, who edited the book Afghan Caravan, author, reporter and documentary filmmaker Saira Shah, filmmaker Arif Ali-Shah, who has led Sufi study groups, and Indian actors Mohommed Ali Shah, Imaad Shah and Vivaan Shah.